jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 [2005 audio presentation by Doug McIlroy about the early history of Unix development](http://www.dlslug.org/past_meetings.html "Interview with Doug McIlroy")

-### Additional Commands Used for Manipluating Standard Out
+### Additional Commands Used for Manipulating Standard Out

   The best way to envision pipes is to think of them as exactly what they are called--physical pipes in which water travels through.
 To maximize your understanding of the concept of *piping* output we will introduce a series of additional command binaries to the list of essential command binaries that was introduced in last chapter and show you combined examples.